Café Santo Domingo arrives in the southeastern region of the United States

 The renowned Dominican coffee brand will be available to consumers in the states of Florida, Alabama, Mississippi, Georgia, South Carolina, and Tennessee

-MIAMI, June 13, 2022 /PRNewswire/ -- The Dominican company Industrias Banilejas (Induban) announced the expansion of the distribution of its leading brand, Café Santo Domingo, in six states in the southeastern United States.
+MIAMI, June 13, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The Dominican company Industrias Banilejas (Induban) announced the expansion of the distribution of its leading brand, Café Santo Domingo, in six states in the southeastern United States.
 The expansion happens thanks to an agreement signed with Goya Foods.

 Café Santo Domingo, considered the most recognized Dominican coffee brand both in the Dominican Republic and internationally, will be available for sale in the states of Florida, Alabama, Mississippi, Georgia, South Carolina, and Tennessee.